This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cerebral Palsy and the Brain

-Cerebral palsy is generally caused by damage to parts of the brain, specifically, the parts of the brain that control movement.[1]
+Cerebral palsy is generally caused by damage to the brain, specifically, the parts of the brain that control movement.[1]
 The following types of brain damage can lead to developmental issues, movement problems, and issues with swallowing, hearing, and eye movement.

 Lifelong Financial Assistance for Your Child's Birth Injury